cyberhardt/aria2setup/README.md

 Create a shortcut for the init.bat, and place it in: "C:\Users\\-\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup".
 It will now execute aria2 on startup.
 Replace "-" by your user.

+-

+Download Accelerator function won't significantly improve download speeds in sites whose speeds are unlimited, such as Pixeldrain.